07947613070

 Mature wedding groom holding senior bride.

 The moments after the first kiss are just as powerful: At this wedding, Paul holds his new bride after they’ve finished.
-This really catches the happiness and love between them.
-I love mature wedding photography.
+This catches their happiness and love.
+I love photographing mature weddings.

 Signing the Schedule and no Presentation of the Certificate